 I embrace it.
 When you are blocked, you know you have something to do.
 And also it is not a permanent condition.
-A block basically leads you elsewhere and very frequently that is precisely what is needed.
+A block leads you elsewhere and very frequently that is precisely what is needed.
 A block comes from doing the same thing too many times and running out of gas.
-As I frequently quote Picasso, “once you’ve mastered something, you can abandon it”.
+As I often quote Picasso, "once you've mastered something, you can abandon it".

-Well, this is the essential dialectic in the profession and in life itself.
+Well, this is the essential debate in the profession and in life itself.
 Which is what is in it for me?
 And what is for others?
-Our great contribution to each other is the fact that we care, we empathise, we are concerned with what other people experience.
+Our significant contribution to each other is the fact that we care, we empathise, we are concerned with what other people experience.
 That is true in all aspects of life and certainly in commerce.
 That balance, which is to say what shall I do that is uniquely beneficial to me as opposed to what benefits all others, is a question of life.
 Unfortunately, it is not frequently asked.
 My fundamental response is – am I doing harm?

 In a digital era, when "persuasion" has become a dirty word – how does a designer factor in ethics when the client is demanding more clicks and engagement?

 How do you care about the good of others and still work to achieve some benefit to yourself?
-That balance is the balance of life and I must say that at this particular time the emphasis has been mostly on the self – on self-fulfilling activities, on ignoring the needs of others.
+That balance is the balance of life, and I must say that at this particular time, the emphasis has been mostly on the self – on self-fulfilling activities, on ignoring the needs of others.
 This Trumpian attitude is so persuasive not only in the United States but all over the world.
-Finally, we must realise we are with others and they are part of our life.
+Finally, we must realise we are with others, and they are part of our life.

 Is capitalism and the need for growth too strong a power against ethics in design?

 There are always oppositions to ethics since the dawn of history.
-Although, of course, capitalism and its emphasis on money and fame have amplified that idea to a point of overwhelming self-interest.
+Although, of course, capitalism and its emphasis on money and fame have amplified that idea to the point of overwhelming self-interest.
 At one point, we have to wake up and realise that civilisation itself is at stake if this characteristic continues and becomes amplified even more than it is today.